 To apply the tuning, download the scala file or a variant giving pure octaves.
 You might notice that I call this "cassava" as a mispronounced abbreviation of "cassandra fourth".
 Your synthesizer will hopefully be able to load this file.
 You can also get a ZynAddSubFX tuning file with the reference pitch consistent with this page.

 Get everything set up and you can marvel at the strange sounds you've twisted your keyboard into producing and how stupidly difficult you've made it to play normal tunes.
 You might be able to find some exciting microtonal tunes that you've never heard before.
 You can certainly look for exciting chords as well, but there are a lot to search through, so it's good to have some theory to guide you.
-So I'll carry on talking about it.
+So I'll carry on writing about it.

 The fundamental idea is to take a standard keyboard (the layout some of us call "Halberstadt") and map it so that the repeating pattern of twelve keys covers twelve pitches to a perfect fourth instead of an octave.
 This adds up to twenty-nine distinct pitches to the octave, which opens up a lot more subtlety of pitch, as well as stretching tunes and chords out in an uncomfortable way.
 The choice of a perfect fourth isn't arbitrary.
 I explained it some time ago, but didn't do a very good job, so here I am trying again.